alemonteiro/jquery-fa-loading/README.md

-# jQuery Font Awesome Modal Loading
+# jQuery & Font Awesome Modal Loading

 Simple jQuery plugin to add modal loading using Font Awesome spin icons.

-Any of the Font Awesome spin icons can be used: https://fortawesome.github.io/Font-Awesome/icons/#spinner
+Any of the Font Awesome icons can be used: https://fortawesome.github.io/Font-Awesome/icons/#spinner

 Very simple and ugly demo page: http://alemonteiro.com.br/demos/fa-loading